Benzonsdal: Changing owners, 1744-1853

-In 1757, Benzonsdal was acquired Frederik Barfred.
-He wanted to ensure that the estate would stay in the family and therefore created a so-called stamhus in 1765 with the effect that it could neither be sold, margaged or divided between heirs.
+Barfred wanted to ensure that the estate would stay in the family and therefore created a so-called stamhus in 1765 with the effect that it could neither be sold, margaged or divided between heirs.
 Stamhuset Benzonsdal was, however, already dissolved in 1786 and the estate was then sold to his son Jens Laurits Barfred.
 In 1797, he also purchased Gjeddesdal.
-In the 1780s, Barfred implemented the tenant farms off to the farmers in accordance with the agricultural reforms of the time.
+In the 1780s, Barfred sold the tenant farms off to the farmers in accordance with the agricultural reforms of the time.
 In 1800, he sold the rest of the estate to Niels de Bang and Christian Ulrich Detlev von Eggers.
 Niels de Bang, who after a while had become the sole owner of Benzonsdal, made a big effort to assist the sick and poor farmers on his estate during an outbreak of dysentery.

 1853-present: The Lerche family

 Count Carl Christian Cornelius Lerche bought Benzonsdal in 1853 and constructed a new main building in 1856.